 If you’re looking for a gaming monitor for the PS4 pro or Xbox One, you going to need a monitor that can handle 4k UHD resolution, and has a response time ideally below 5ms.
 Killer features will include over 99% sRGB accuracy and FreeSync technology which helps produce buttery smooth gameplay.
 Fortunately, the LG 28UD68P-B 27” monitor offers all of these features in a beautiful IPS LED display with one of the thinnest bezels we’ve seen in any monitor available on the market.
 Just take a look at the photos of the LG 28UD68P-B – it’s beautiful.
 Is this the affordable, high quality 4k monitor that we’ve been waiting so long for…?

-Before we show you the best FreeSync monitors available on the market in 2017, we want to give you a brief introduction to FreeSync technology – just so you know what you’re buying into if you decide to get a FreeSync monitor.
+Before we show you the best FreeSync monitors available on the market, we want to give you a brief introduction to FreeSync technology – just so you know what you’re buying into if you decide to get a FreeSync monitor.

 FreeSync is AMDs version of G-Sync technology, with both designed to make gameplay silkier, smoother and better looking.
 The way this is achieved is by reducing the input lag, no screen tearing as well as absolutely zero Vsync lag.
 Heres a great gif we found on the subreddit /r/pcgaming which demonstrates a standard refresh compared to FreeSync.